gandhi56-zz/lianshell/README.md

 * kill()    :   send a signal to a process

 ## Testing procedure
-Dragonshell was tested by running various commands individually as well as in combination with other commands.
+LiAnshEll was tested by running various commands individually as well as in combination with other commands.
 Valgrind was used to test for memory leaks in the heap and stack memory. htop and pstree were also used to maintain subprocess construction and destruction.

 ## References
 * StackOverFlow